Blog

 Coming Out of Hibernation

-As we come out of hibernation due to the lockdowns, is anyone else feeling a bit overwhelmed dealing with other people again?
-I feel like my patience is razor-thin when it comes to interacting with others in any capacity.
-Don’t get me wrong, being around, conversing with, and engaging with real live people has been wonderful; that said, my patience is fried already.
+As we come out of hibernation due to the lockdowns, is anyone else feeling overwhelmed by dealing with other people again?
+My patience is razor-thin when interacting with others in any capacity.
+Don’t get me wrong—being around, conversing with, and engaging with real-life people has been wonderful, but my patience is already fried.

 One area of concern I have noticed is the complete chaos on the roads.
-I think we all are a bit rusty when it comes to four-way stop signs, driving in the passing lanes on the highway, and just overall driving skills.
+We all are a bit rusty regarding four-way stop signs, driving in the passing lanes on the highway, and overall driving skills.
 What in the world is going on out there?

-Now, mandatory lockdowns were needed to control the virus; that said, like so many other truths the year of Covid has illuminated, hibernation is not healthy for anyone.
+Mandatory lockdowns were needed to control the virus; like so many other truths the year of COVID-19 has illuminated, hibernation is not healthy for anyone.
 Secluding ourselves from others, both family and strangers, especially those we don’t get along with, can isolate us from reality.
 A reality that we are just as crooked as the crooked people we are now engaging with once again.
-What a blessing to plainly see this once more.
+What a blessing to see this once more.

 ‘O look, look in the mirror,